shihabrashid-ucr/normy/README.md

 python3 -m spacy download en_core_web_sm
 ```
 ## Experiments
-To reproduce our results from Table 6 in our paper, run the following codes.
+To reproduce the results from Table 6 in our paper, run the following codes.
 ### OrConvQA
 To create Lucene index for OrConvQA data:
 ```bash